MasoudJTehrani/PCLA/README.md

 <hr />

-You can then use the `location_to_waypoint()` method to generate waypoints between two carla locations.
+You can then use the `location_to_waypoint()` method to generate waypoints between two CARLA locations.
 For example:
 ```python
 from PCLA import location_to_waypoint